Magick0/Portfolio/README.md

 👋 Hi, I’m Titouan Louis--Renault

-👀 I’m interested in physics and partially in development
+👀 I’m interested in development and partially in physics and art

 🌱 Actively learning Php, Java and C, and improving on HTML/CSS, PHP and English